koke07/koke07/README.md

 - 👋 Hi, I’m @koke07
-- 🌱 I’m currently learning React JS and Angular
+- 🌱 I’m currently learning React JS, Angular,Rust and Go
 - 💞️ I’m looking to collaborate on Goland projects to learn something new for hobbie
 - 📫 How to reach me montoyaparajorgeluis@gmail.com